 - The X-Files (1993-2002; 2016-2018) is a classic sci-fi crime drama.
 It follows two FBI agents, weirdo Fox Mulder (David Duchovny) and skeptical Dana Scully (Gillian Anderson), who are assigned weird unsolved cases – the “X-Files” – which usually (but not always) have a supernatural explanation.
 We’ve previously mentioned the show in #Pratchat35, #Pratchat36, #Prachat42 and #Pratchat69.

 - The Ursula Le Guin story about ants Laura mentions is “The Author of the Acacia Seeds and Other Extracts from the Journal of the Association of Therolinguistics”, first published in the 1974 anthology Fellowship of the Stars.
-The phrase that is hotly debated in the story is “Up with the Queen!”
+The phrase being debated in the story is indeed “Up with the Queen!”

 - More notes coming soon.